 Every participant must bring an Annual Health and Medical Record (Parts A & B for all Scouting events) and turn them in at check-in on Friday night.

 The program will consist of two nights of camping and a full day of activities on Saturday.
 Webelos Scouts should camp together as patrols and exercise the patrol-method of camping as much as possible.
 More information will be available at February roundtable.
 Leaders may want to purchase a Boy Scout Handbook and read the chapters on camping, cooking, and first aid, and the sections on knots.
 Participants will check-in Friday evening.
 On Saturday, Webelos patrols will compete in activities such as basic first aid, fire lays and fire building, games, Scout skills and knots (square, taut-line, clove hitch, two half hitches, bowline, sheet bend).
 The patrols will be judged on patrol flag and yell, leadership, teamwork, skill demonstration and Scout spirit.
 On Saturday afternoon, patrols will participate in fun activities with area troops, scavenger hunt, and learn more advanced skills taught by local Boy Scouts.
-Scouts will break camp and depart Sunday morning...
+Participants will break camp and depart Sunday morning.

 The Saturday evening campfire will include the presentation of awards to Webelos patrols.
 Patrols will be recognized for their participation.

 For the first aid event, every Webelos Scout should bring or wear a neckerchief.
 For the knots event, every Webelos Scout should bring a six-foot section of rope (easy to handle and good for knots).
 For the fire event, every patrol is to bring tender and kindling.